History of cartography: Paris as the center of cartography

 The seventeenth century marked the emergence of France as the center of the map trade in Europe, with much of the production and distribution of maps taking place in the capital Paris.
 In conjunction with the support of scientific development, the royal court encouraged the work of arts and artisans.
 This royal patronage attracted artists to Paris.
 As a result, many mapmakers, such as Nicolas Sanson and Alexis-Hubert Jaillot, moved to the national capital from the peripheries of the provinces.

 Many of the agents of cartography, including those involved in the creation, production and distribution of maps in Paris, came to live in the same section of the capital city.
-Booksellers congregated on rue St-Jacques along the left bank of the Seine, while engravers and cartographers lived along the quai de l’Horloge on the Île de la Cité (See Figure 1).
+Booksellers congregated on rue St-Jacques along the left bank of the Seine, while engravers and cartographers lived along the quai de l'Horloge on the Île de la Cité (See Figure 1).
 Regulations enacted by the communautés informed the location of the libraries.
-These regulations included that each bookseller-printer was to have one shop, which had to be located in the University quarter or on the quai de l’Horloge.
+These regulations included that each bookseller-printer was to have one shop, which had to be located in the university quarter or on the quai de l'Horloge.
 These restrictions enabled authorities to more easily inspect their businesses to enforce other regulations such as: printer need to register the number of presses they owned, and any books printed had to be registered and approved by the royal court before sales.
 Opticians were also located ton he Quai de l'Horloge.
 Their tools – squares, rules, compasses and dividers – were essential to the practice of cartography.

 Many of the cartographers who worked in Paris never set foot outside the city; they did not gather firsthand knowledge for their maps.
 They were known as the geographes de cabinet.
-An example of a cartographer who relied on other sources was Jean-Baptiste Bourgignon d’Anville, who compiled his information from ancient and modern sources, verbal and pictorial, published and even unpublished sources.
+An example of a cartographer who relied on other sources was Jean-Baptiste Bourgignon d'Anville, who compiled his information from ancient and modern sources, verbal and pictorial, published and even unpublished sources.

 Dieppe school of cartographers

-The Dieppe maps are a series of world maps produced in Dieppe, France, in the 1540s, 1550s and 1560s.
+The Dieppe maps are a series of world maps produced in Dieppe, France, in the mid 16th century.
 They are large hand-produced maps, commissioned for wealthy and royal patrons, including Henry II of France and Henry VIII of England.
 The Dieppe school of cartographers included Pierre Desceliers, Johne Rotz, Guillaume Le Testu, Guillaume Brouscon and Nicolas Desliens.